Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 The Amazon S3 Microsoft 365 Copilot connector allows your organization to index objects stored in your Amazon S3 buckets.
 After you configure the connector and index content from S3, users can search for those items in Microsoft 365 Copilot.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors the Amazon S3 Microsoft 365 Copilot connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors the Amazon S3 Copilot connector.

 ## Capabilities
 - Index objects (documents, files, etc.) stored in Amazon S3 buckets.